Taking a holistic approach to wellbeing can help us navigate major life changes

 “The moments of joy and love that we experience come from feeling connected,” he says.
 “It's vital – even when we don't feel like it – to make an effort to connect with others in a meaningful way.”

-The Resilience Project, which delivers emotionally engaging programs to schools, sports clubs and businesses, helps support people of all ages to broaden their horizons and to approach life with gratitude, empathy and mindfulness.
+The Resilience Project, which delivers emotionally engaging programs to schools, sports clubs and businesses, is working with Australian Unity to support people of all ages to broaden their horizons and to approach life with gratitude, empathy and mindfulness.

 Why are social connections important?

 Humans are inherently social beings.
 Most of us choose to live in family or community groups and seek the company of others, because our need to connect is fundamental.

 In recent years, scientists have discovered just how beneficial social interactions can be.
 They are known to lower rates of anxiety and depression; promote self-esteem and empathy; strengthen our immune systems; and even help us to live longer.